openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 return an error.

 #### Bootstrap / Control plane static pods

+We will review the list of revisions for apiserver/etcd and see if we can reduce them by reducing revisions caused by observations of known conditions.
+ For example in a single node we know what the etcd endpoints will be in advance, We can avoid a revision by observing this post install.
+ This work will go a long way to reducing disruption during install and improve MTTR for upgrade re-deployments and failures.

 The control plane components we will copy from `/etc/kubernetes/manifests` into the master Ignition are: